RHDZMOTA/rhdzmota-public-notes/course-privacy-policy.md

 ### What data is collected?

-We only collect information relevant to the course's academic purposes and with the aim of providing a training dataset to the students.
+We only collect information relevant to the course's educational purposes.
 This might include, but is not limited to, non-sensitive personal information, socio-demographic data, course notes, and credit scores from different providers.

 In addition, some lecture/course might also be recorded.
 These recordings will be made available exclusively to the